Biographies of Prominent

 Acknowledgements

-I am highly indebted to Anne Leahy for her generosity in contributing the collection of particular individuals and inspiriting me to create this “Biographies of Prominent Utah Deaf Women" webpage.
+I am highly indebted to Anne Leahy for her generosity in contributing to the collection of particular individuals and for inspiring me to create this "Biographies of Prominent Utah Deaf Women" webpage.

-I would like to thank Doug Stringham for recommending some of the names of Deaf women for recognition.
+I want to thank Doug Stringham for recommending some of the names of Deaf women for recognition.

-I would also like to acknowledge and extend my heartfelt gratitude to Valerie G. Kinney for her vital support by donating her time proofreading this document.
+I also want to thank Valerie G. Kinney for her vital support in donating her time to proofreading this document.

-I would like to thank Doug Stringham for recommending some of the names of Deaf women for recognition.
+I want to thank Doug Stringham for recommending some of the names of Deaf women for recognition.

-I would also like to acknowledge and extend my heartfelt gratitude to Valerie G. Kinney for her vital support by donating her time proofreading this document.
+I also want to thank Valerie G. Kinney for her vital support in donating her time to proofreading this document.

 I am grateful to Eleanor McCowan for requesting that I work on the Utah Deaf History project.
 If not for her request, none of this would have happened.

-I wish to thank my colleague, James Fenton for recommending me to add a brief summary of each biography.
+I would like to thank my colleague, James Fenton, for recommending that I add a summary of each biography.

-I wish to thank my colleague, James Fenton for recommending me to add a brief summary of each biography.
+I would like to thank my colleague, James Fenton, for recommending that I add a summary of each biography.

 Why Does The Biographies of